Coastal Virginia Offshore Wind: Regulatory and permitting process

-Environmental Impact Statement
+Environmental impact statement

 At the federal level, after the submission of the COP, BOEM released a Notice of Intent (NOI) in July 2021 to prepare an Environmental Impact Statement (EIS) to review the potential impacts of the COP and inform a final decision on whether to approve CVOW.
 The release of the NOI marked the beginning of a 30-day public comment period during which individuals or organizations not directly involved in the projects could voice comments or concerns regarding CVOW and its impacts.
 Following this BOEM released a draft EIS in December 2022 which initiated another public comment period.
 After this, these further comments are taken into account in order to publish the final EIS which was released in September 2023.
 This document was used to inform federal agency decisions regarding the project.

 The EIS outlines the multiple federal agencies that have an interest in the impact analysis.
 The report not only informed BOEM's decision on the project, but also the National Marine Fisheries Service's (NMFS) decision on whether to allow CVOW's request for an incidental take permit.
 This request for authorization is the consequence of the potential disturbance to marine mammals that construction and operation of the wind farm might have.
 The permits are issued under section 10 of the Endangered Species Act and are a mandatory part of compliance for projects like CVOW under the National Environmental Policy Act (NEPA).
 In addition to approval from the NMFS, the EIS would also inform the United States Army Corps of Engineers' (ACE) evaluation of CVOW under the Clean Water Act and the River and Harbors Act.

 In order to carry out their analysis, BOEM employs a "maximum-case scenario" methodology whereby each aspect of the project is analyzed according to what the greatest potential impact could be.
 Consideration is given to physical, biological, socioeconomic, and cultural factors that may be affected.
 In order for this analysis to be carried out, Dominion was required as part of their COP to develop a Project Design Envelope (PDE) which defines project parameters and characteristics while maintaining a degree of flexibility for selection of components and design.
 With the PDE, each aspect of the project is analyzed according to its highest conceivable impact that may reasonably occur.